ucsbieee/Tesla-Coil-MIDI-Synth/Emulator/README.md

  * [`SDL2`](https://www.libsdl.org) (and `SDL2_ttf`)
  * GNU `make`
  * `patch`
- * `sed`
  * C++17 compiler

 You may need to modify the makefile slightly to get it to find the libraries on your system (it uses `pkg-config` by default) or to select a different backend for `libremidi` depending on your operating system.

-Running `make` will take the code from the main firmware in this repo, apply some patches to remove MCU-specific code, and use `sed` to convert all global variables into C++ class members so that multiple instances of the synthesizer can be run at a time.
+Running `make` will take the code from the main firmware in this repo and apply some patches to remove MCU-specific code.

 ## Using